 - Unavailable: WebGL is not available in hardware or software.

-- An extension in Google Chrome is disabling WebGL from being used.
+- An extension in Google Chrome is preventing WebGL from being used.

-- The current version of your graphics driver needs to be updated to the latest version.
+- Your graphics driver needs to be updated to the latest version.

-- Your computer's graphics card / driver is blacklisted with the latest version of Google Chrome.
-Go to https://threejs.org/examples/#webgl_animation_cloth to see if your hardware is compatible with running WebGL.
+- Your computer's graphics card/driver is blacklisted in the latest version of Google Chrome.
+Go to https://threejs.org/examples/#webgl_animation_cloth to see if your hardware is compatible with WebGL.